-Let's start the week by repeating that a summer of planning for better online learning this Fall will be wasted if we do not begin from the premise that our students are learning from a place of dislocation, anxiety, uncertainty, awareness of social injustice, anger, and trauma.
+Let's start the week [updated 7/20/2020] by repeating that a summer of planning for better online learning this Fall will be wasted if we do not begin from the premise that our students are learning from a place of dislocation, anxiety, uncertainty, awareness of social injustice, anger, and trauma.
 So are we.

 This is the single essential that must be built into the structure, assignments, thinking about what and how we will teach online in the Fall.
 Face to face too.
 Imagine the classroom of students in face masks sitting six feet apart, one part of the brain focused on school, another distracted with life's realities in 2020: on parents or partners sick or dying, on anxiety about getting sick next, on racial health disparities, on protests and militia, on soaring death rates across the nation, on no clear path for ending this nightmare, on a crashing economy, on an uncertain future, an uncertain future, an uncertain future . . .

 Trauma is not an add on.
 From everything we know about learning, if the trauma is not accounted for (even tacitly), and appreciation of the continuing toll of trauma is not built into our course design, we fail.
 Our students fail.
 None of us needs another failure.

 This means thinking about access in all its dimensions: technological, intellectual, personal, financial, medical, educational.
+And affective.
 And cognitive.
 Distraction is the single biggest deterrent to learning.
-Physical and emotional distress are the single biggest causes of distraction we have.
+Physical and emotional distress are the single biggest causes of distraction we have in life.
 Period.

 In considering what we assign and how, it means we might, at least as a metaphor, think of the complex of trauma and anxiety as a cognitive burden comparable to a full-time job.
-We should be building our courses around the reality our students are carrying that emotional workload (even if they are partying, pretending they are invisible, not caring about their future: don't believe that for a second).
+We should be building our courses around the reality our students are carrying an intense emotional workload (even if they are partying, pretending they are invisible, not caring about their future: don't believe that for a second).
 Again, so are we.